-This draft management plan proposes to allow continued gravel extraction where it is compatible with park objectives.
-It also proposes to eventually cease to allow gravel processing plants within the park.
+This management plan proposes to allow continued gravel extraction where it is compatible with park objectives.

-- 116.Permit extraction of gravel from the riverbed where necessary for river control purposes, as determined by Council's river engineers (and as proposed in the River Assets Management Plan). - 117.Permit gravel extraction from the berm lands where such extraction is compatible with river control objectives and does not conflict with other park objectives. - 118.Ensure that opportunities to meet other park objectives, such as habitat restoration, are considered when applications for gravel extraction are granted. - 119.Discuss with gravel processing plant operators, prior to lease renewal, possible relocation from the park. - 120.
-Work with gravel processing plant operators to minimise the adverse effects of the plants on other park values and activities.
+- 116.Permit extraction of gravel from the riverbed where necessary for river control purposes, as determined by Council's river engineers (and as proposed in the River Assets Management Plan). - 117.Permit gravel extraction from the berm lands where such extraction is compatible with river control objectives and does not conflict with other park objectives. - 118.Ensure that opportunities to meet other park objectives, such as habitat restoration, are considered when applications for gravel extraction are granted. - 119.Discuss with gravel processing plant operators, prior to lease renewal, possible relocation from the park. - 120.Work with gravel processing plant operators to minimise the adverse effects of the plants on other park values and activities.